eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server) open source identity and access management platform.
 Follow the [Gluu installation guide](https://gluu.org/docs/ce/installation-guide/) to deloy Gluu, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication to applications.

 ### Workflows
-Super Gluu supports two workflows:
+Super Gluu supports multiple workflows, including:

-- It can be used as a one-step authentication, where the person scans a QR code, and the Gluu Server looks up which person is associated with that phone.
+- A one-step authentication, where the person scans a QR code with their Super Gluu app, and the Gluu Server looks up which person is associated with that device.

+- A two-step authentication, where the person enters their username, and then receives an out-of-band push notification to the mobile device to authorize access (a.k.a identifier first authentication).

-- It can also be used for a two step authentication, where the person logs into a website with username and password, and then receives an out of band push notification to the mobile device to authorize access.
+- A two-step authentication, where the person enters their username and password, and then receives an out-of-band push notification to the mobile device to authorize access.

-In both cases users are prompted to scan a QR code in order to register their device against their account in the Gluu Server.
-In the second workflow, where a username and password are required as a first step, the user will begin receiving push notifications for all authentications after the initial device registration process.
+In any scenario, users are prompted to scan a QR code in order to bind their device against their account.
+In the second and third workflow listed above, users will begin receiving push notifications for all authentications after the initial device registration process.

 ## Download Super Gluu
 The Super Gluu mobile app can be downloaded for free!